khalid-hussain/shaheen/chap22.md

 After a while the people from nearby settlements were heading towards this fort to get the details of the victory.
 The crowd of these people stayed until the evening.
-The people of the settlement kept waiting for their revered leader for a long time but by nightfall when there was no news of Badr Bin Mughira's arrival, they started heading towards their homes.
+The people of the settlement kept waiting for their revered leader for a long time but by nightfall when there was no news of Badr bin Mughira's arrival, they started heading towards their homes.

 After Isha prayers as Bashir Bin Hassan was heading towards the room of the